YWoooo/Note-of-Clean-Code/README.md

 * Tests should be easy to run.
 Use CLI, IDE, or other tools to run tests in one or even zero keys.
 Do not run them manually.
 * Tests should be fast, or we will be lazy to run them.
 * Check the coverage.
 Again, use tools.
+* If codes are not easy to test, refactor codes.
+It is one of the purposes of writing tests.

 We may not want to follow any of the above.
 But by all means, tests are necessary.
 Codes without tests are not clean.